Best Countries to Retire in Latin America (2026): Rankings, Safety & Costs

 The only noticeable "weakness” (see photos above) in relation to its neighbours is on the Natural Scenery variable—many countries outperform Uruguay in this category.
 Unlike other Latin American countries known for dramatic mountain landscapes or dense tropical forests, Uruguay’s landscape is more subdued—think gentle rolling hills, agricultural plains, and long, calm beaches.
 After a quick search, though, I’m pretty sure this isn’t an issue with Uruguay, but more related to the general beauty one can find in other countries in the region.

 How much does it cost to live comfortably in Uruguay?
-According to the data handled by the tool–sourced from Numbeo (2025), Uruguay has a cost of living that is 42% lower, on average, than the average cost of living found in the US.
+According to the data handled by the tool—sourced from Numbeo (2025), Uruguay has a cost of living that is 42% lower, on average, than the average cost of living found in the US.
 Of course, this number will differ substantially depending on where you move to within the country (and from in the US).
 Montevideo tends to be much more expensive than smaller coastal towns like Punta del Este or inland cities.
-The Numbeo source provided also presents global COL data on a city level, which may provide more tailored insights that you can compare to your living location.
-And if you are relocating from outside the US, you can use our tool to compare Uruguay’s cost of living against your home country by hovering over the countries displayed in the plot and exploring their scores across different variables.

 Figure 9.
 Buenos Aires.
 Photo by Rafael Guimarães on Pexels.

 What makes Argentina a solid retirement destination to consider?
 Argentina stands out as a top retirement destination in Latin America, offering exceptional value with lower living costs in relation to neighboring countries.
 First, in terms of English proficiency, it ranks second, only behind Puerto Rico (where it is an official language), making it easier for English-speaking retirees to settle in.
-Argentina’s healthcare system also scores reasonably well, ranking fifth in Latin America (behind Ecuador, Mexico, Uruguay, and Colombia), suggesting access to solid medical care is possible for foreign retirees.
-Argentina also performs well in relation to pollution levels (4th, after Costa Rica, Uruguay, and Puerto Rico).

-Additionally, Argentina is well known for its breathtaking natural scenery–in our dataset it ranks 5th after Brazil, Mexico, Peru, and Costa Rica.
-Argentina offers would-be retirees a chance to not only enjoy Argentina’s vibrant cities rich in culture and history, but also its stunning mountains and expansive plains.
+Additionally, Argentina is well known for its breathtaking natural scenery—in our dataset it ranks 5th after Brazil, Mexico, Peru, and Costa Rica.
+The country offers would-be retirees a chance to not only enjoy Argentina’s vibrant cities rich in culture and history, but also its stunning mountains and expansive plains.
 Its climate is another advantage, ranking, again, 5th in the region for pleasant weather, only trailing behind Venezuela, Costa Rica, Ecuador, and Colombia.

 Figure 10.
 El Calafate, Santa Cruz Province.
 Photo by Jens Peter Olesen on Unsplash.